j4ym0/nextcloud-tv-show-namer/README.md

 The app should run on standard php installation

+# Using TV Show Namer

+After version 1.0.0 there is no need to get your own API keys from TVDB ([thetvdb.com](https://thetvdb.com/)) or TMDB ([themoviedb.org](https://www.themoviedb.org/)) although if you wish to use an existing or your own API key for TMDB you can add this in the data source section on the bottom left.

+Start by clicking Scan Folder, now select your folder with the name for the TV Show, not the Season folder and click Choose.
+After scanning the folder for video file and matching these with the data source selected.
+There will be a list shown with matching files.
+Update the filename by clicking Update to the right of the file listed.

+You can select the data source on the top right of the screen by clicking the data source logo.

 ## Getting a personal API Key for TMDB
 This product uses the TMDB API but is not endorsed or certified by TMDB.